Project overview

 We will create a forecourt to the Pioneer Memorial Tower and day basin as a central arrival point to the garden.
 This will include installation of new paving and feature planting in keeping with the existing materials palette of the garden.
 The day basin will be integrated into the surrounding landscape.

-Restore the existing cascade and day basin connections, creating a new water feature.
-The day basin will be restored, with the possible introduction of a rill to create the illusion of a water connection to the existing portion of the cascade.
+Introduction of a rill to create the illusion of a water connection to the existing portion of the cascade.

 People standing on new stairs at the gardens